TSIC SMS Vers. July 2020 MO504

 The emergency plan must include emergency assembly station and crew must be assigned to an emergency station.

-All emergency incidents or illness must be recorded in the logbook.
+All emergency incidents or illness must be recorded in the logbook, and also reported to AMSA via Alert form 18 and Report form 19.

 We have pre filled some boxes to get you started.

-Tick the responses that apply to your vessel, and add any additional emergency situations and responses below:
+Tick the responses that apply to your vessel, and add any additional emergency situations and response actions below:

 You must keep a log for each vessel, and it must be made available upon request for inspection.